 Build Your Trip

-In order to travel to Tibet, you will need 2 things:
+To travel to Tibet, you’ll need 3 things:

 - a valid Chinese visa